 - I have made my Chili with Fire Roasted Tomatoes and regular Diced Tomatoes, they’re equally delicious.

 - If you use Seasoned Fire Roasted Tomatoes omit the onion powder and granulated garlic.

 - feel free to add your favourite vegan crumbles, 1/2 a cup or so.
 If you use TVP I recommend pre soaking it.

 - Once in awhile I will add cooked, crumbled tofu to my Chili.
 I crumble the tofu into a good quality non stick skillet with a few spices and cook on medium heat for 20 minutes.
 It’s a great ‘Meaty’ addition.

-Keywords: vegan Chili, spicy, best, easy, recipe,
+Keywords: best vegan chili recipe, vegan chili, spicy, best, easy, recipe,